State coronavirus cases rise by 9,989; deaths increase by 48

-Coronavirus cases in Florida spiked, rising by 9,989, as deaths rose by 47 compared with 63 the day before, and the positive cases rate was more than 17 percent, the Florida Department of Health announced Wednesday.
+Coronavirus cases in Florida spiked, rising by 9,989, the second highest in the nation, as deaths rose by 47 compared with 63 the day before, and the positive cases daily rate was more than 17 percent, the Florida Department of Health announced Wednesday.

 Palm Beach County's death toll increased by 6 to 569, compared with a record increase of 20 on Tuesday.
 The previous record was 17 new deaths in one day.